Have you ever used your electric smoker and felt like something was missing from your smoked beef or pork?

 - Jake Levin, Writer, Epicurious

 You may want to add enough for the duration of the cooking process.
-If so, then we recommend filling up the tray with dry wood until it’s full.
-Always make sure you keep the tray stocked enough hours have passed for your food to be done.
+If so, then we recommend filling up the tray with dry wood until it’s complete.

 Foil Pouch Method